KDE/digikam-doc/post_processing/html_gallery.rst

     Name[da]=Simpel
     ...

-The nice thing is that when your theme get integrated into HTML Gallery default themes, translators will intertionalize the desktop file for you.
+The nice thing is that when your theme get integrated into HTML Gallery default themes, translators will internationalize the desktop file for you.

 Image preview file will be placed in the root theme folder.

 Creating new Theme from Another One
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The easiest way to get started is to copy one theme and modify it.
-Theme folders can be found in ${DATA_INSTALL_DIR}/digikam/themes/,
-where ${DATA_INSTALL_DIR} is the install folder of digiKam on your machine
-(usually /usr under Linux).

-Writing in this folder requires root access, so we will not create our theme
-there, instead do the following:
+The easiest way to get started is to copy one theme and modify it. folder can be found usually under **Linux** at :file:`/usr/share/apps/digikam/themes/`.
+Writing in this folder requires root access, so we will not create our theme there, Instead do the following from a console:

-Create a theme folder in your home:
+Create a theme folder in your home directory:

 .. code-block:: shell